 The Home country is populated by a continuum of heterogeneous agents with unit mass.
-Individual agents differ in their inherent ability levels, a, assumed to be distributed continuously over the unit interval with cumulative distribution function F(a) and corresponding density function f(a).
+Individual agents differ in their inherent ability level (or equivalently, ability to learn), a, assumed to be distributed continuously over the unit interval with cumulative distribution function F(a) and corresponding density function f(a).
 Every agent is endowed with a single unit of labor, which is supplied inelastically to the labor market.

-The economy produces a single homogeneous final good, Y, using constant returns to scale technology and a continuum of intermediate tasks (or products) $j \in [0,1]$ , where j may be thought of as an index of the intermediate sectors' technological sophistication.
+The economy produces a single homogeneous final good, Y, using constant returns to scale technology and a continuum of intermediate tasks (or products) $j \in$ [0, 1], where j may be thought of as an index of the intermediate sectors' technological sophistication.
 Each intermediate sector uses a specialized type of labor and produces under constant returns and perfect competition.
 Productivity is assumed to be the same for all workers of an acquired skill type, regardless of the agent's inherent ability.
 The final good serves as numeraire with price denoted by $p \equiv 1$ .
 Finally, we choose units so that the real wage in sector j, measured in units of the final good Y, is simply the trading price of the relevant intermediate good/task and is denoted by w(j).

 In order to supply one unit of specialized labor of type j, agents have to acquire the required skills through training and education.
-The cost (in units of the numeraire, Y) to agent $a \in [0,1]$ of acquiring the skills for a given sector $j \in [0,1]$ is described by the function c(j,a), which is twice continuously differentiable in each argument.
-We assume that the cost of skill acquisition is increasing in the technological sophistication of the sector and decreasing in the ability level of the agent; further, the marginal cost of upgrading skills from one sector to the next is lower for high ability agents;
+The cost (in units of the numeraire, Y) to agent $a \in [0, 1]$ of acquiring the skills for a given sector $j \in [0, 1]$ is described by the function c(j, a), which is twice continuously differentiable in each argument.
+We assume that the cost of skill acquisition is increasing in the technological sophistication of the sector and decreasing in the ability level of the agent, and that the cost of